CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Results

-Third, \mech-corrected Scrappie (R9.4) events achieve substantially higher accuracy than uncorrected Scrappie (R10.4.1) events across all datasets (e.g., 0.693 vs.\ 0.612 on D1, 0.814 vs.\ 0.737 on D2, 0.757 vs.\ 0.693 on D3).
-On D1 and D2, \mech-corrected Scrappie (R9.4) events even outperform \mech-corrected Scrappie (R10.4.1) events (e.g., 0.814 vs.\ 0.742 on D2).
+Second, \mech-corrected Scrappie (R9.4) events achieve substantially higher accuracy than uncorrected Scrappie (R10.4.1) events across all datasets (e.g. 0.774 vs.\ 0.682 on D3).
+On all datasets, \mech-corrected Scrappie (R9.4) events even outperform \mech-corrected Scrappie (R10.4.1) events.
 Since Scrappie (R9.4) heavily oversegments the signal, we believe this provides \mech with more information about the underlying signal structure than Scrappie (R10.4.1), allowing \mech to perform better as it excels at merging oversegmented events. \textbf{This result demonstrates that \mech can reduce the dependency of raw signal analysis on chemistry-specific segmentation parameter optimization, as segmentation parameters designed for an older chemistry (R9.4) can be effectively used with a newer chemistry (R10.4.1) when corrected by \mech.}

-Fourth, \mech improves accuracy for both t-test-based (Scrappie (R9.4), Scrappie (R10.4.1)) and deep learning-based (Campolina) segmentation algorithms.
+Third, \mech improves accuracy for both t-test-based (Scrappie (R9.4), Scrappie (R10.4.1)) and deep learning-based (Campolina) segmentation algorithms.
 The F1 scores with Campolina are substantially higher than those with the t-test-based segmenters across all configurations, since Campolina provides more accurate segmentation with fewer over- and undersegmentation errors.
 Even in this case, \mech still provides improvements, showing that \mech can benefit raw signal analysis even when the underlying segmentation algorithm is already highly accurate.
-Supplementary Table~\ref{tab:best-f1} also shows that the highest F1 score observed for each dataset was achieved by using Campolina in combination with \mech.
+Supplementary Table~\ref{tab:best-f1} also shows that the highest F1 score observed for each dataset is achieved by using Campolina in combination with \mech.